 Here is the recipe (it’s from a 1942 Good Housekeeping Cookbook):

 Basic Vanilla Ice Cream:

 1/2 cup granulated sugar

 1 1/2 cups milk or 3 cups heavy cream

 1 1/2 tsp vanilla extract

-Combine the sugar and flour in the top of a double boiler.
-Beat eggs, stir in milk and salt, then add gradually to dry ingredients, while stirring.
-Cook over boiling water, stirring constantly until mixture begins to thicken, then remove.
+Combine the sugar and flour in top of a double boiler.
+Beat eggs, stir in milk and salt, then add gradually to dry ingredients while stirring.
+Cook over boiling water, constantly stirring until the mixture thickens, then remove.
 Chill, then add vanilla and cream.
-Freeze in a 2 qt. crank freezer until difficult to turn, using 8 parts of crushed ice to 1 part ice cream salt.
+Freeze in a two qt. crank freezer until difficult to turn, using eight parts of crushed ice to 1 part of ice cream salt.
 Makes about 1 1/2 quarts.